DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Tilde (~)

 To save a program:
 - Be sure the _Vektor_ module's context is PROGRAM.
-If not, click the context button **where the red LED above is on**.
+If not, click the context button **where the red LED above is lit**.
 - Do a right-mouse click over the module.
 From the menu, select **Program #xx**, then **Save to .vktProgram file** (xx is the current program number).
 - From **Save As** dialog, select the path where you'd like to save the file, then enter its filename, then click _Save_ button.

 To load a program (right click context menu method):
 - Be sure the _Vektor_ module's context is PROGRAM.
-If not, click the context button **where the red LED above is on**.
+If not, click the context button **where the red LED above is lit**.
 - Do a right-mouse click over the module.
 From the menu, select **Program #xx**, then **Open from .vktProgram file** (xx is the current program number).
 - From **Open** dialog, select the path where the file is located, select its filename, then click _Open_ button.

 To load a program (file drag and drop method):
 - Be sure the _Vektor_ module's context is PROGRAM.
-If not, click the context button **where the red LED above is on**.
+If not, click the context button **where the red LED above is lit**.
 - From your operating system file browser (Explorer on Windows computers, Finder on MacOS X computers), open the folder where the file is.
 - Drag the relevant **.vktProgram** file, then drop it over the module.

-:warning: In case of file operation failure, the **WARN./ERR.** LED (below the joystick) is **blinking red** (twice per second), and a related error information is displayed (press any button to acknowledge the error condition).
+:warning: In case of file operation failure, the **WARN./ERR.** LED (below the joystick) is **blinking red** (twice per second), and a related error information is shown on the OLED display (press any button to acknowledge the error condition).

 All programs (and their relevant default settings) are always saved along the VCV patch file (.vcv), VCV preset file (.vcvm), VCV module selection file (.vcvs) and VCV Rack 2 autosave feature, every 15 seconds.